DonorsBase-logo

 Track every donor, every gift, every year

-DonorsBase gives you full donor profiles, automated receipts, recurring giving, and retention reporting in every plan.
-Start free with up to 50 donors.
+DonorsBase gives you full donor profiles, automated receipts, recurring giving, and retention reporting from day one.

 What is a good donor retention rate for a small nonprofit?